Hyperthyroidism is where there is over-production of the thyroid hormones, triiodothyronine (T3) and thyroxine (T4), by the thyroid gland.

 Solitary Toxic Thyroid Nodule

-This is where a single abnormal thyroid nodule is acting alone to release thyroid hormone.
+A solitary toxic thyroid nodule is where a single abnormal thyroid nodule acts alone to release excessive thyroid hormone.
 The nodules are usually benign adenomas.
-They are treated with surgical removal of the nodule.
+Treatment involves surgical removal of the nodule.

 De Quervain’s Thyroiditis